gcv/dgraph/README.md

 with two stored nodes, :a and :b, and a lazily computed node :c which depends on :a and :b (meaning :c is a child of :a and :b).
 The value of :c is computed only when first retrieved, and cached thereafter.
-It then extends graph1 into graph2 by "changing" the value of :a and adding a new stored node, :d.
+It then extends graph1 into graph2 by assigning a new value to :a and adding a new stored node, :d.
 Note that graph1 remains unmodified. graph1 and graph2 share as much structure as possible, just like Clojure's built-in persistent data structures.